FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose FMC-DETR, a detector designed for aerial-view small object detection, based on frequency decoupling and multi-domain coordination.
-We introduce the WeKat backbone, which enhances global low-frequency representations in the shallow layers and performs deep nonlinear modeling between deep features.
-We then present the CPF module, which reduces channel redundancy to improve the efficiency of multi-scale feature fusion.
-Finally, the MDFC module is introduced to refine feature correlations between the spatial and frequency domains, enabling the extraction of more discriminative complementary information.
-Extensive qualitative and quantitative experiments validate the effectiveness of FMC-DETR, demonstrating that it achieves competitive performance with reduced parameter count and computational cost, without relying on any pretrained weights or additional training strategies.
+In this paper, we propose FMC-DETR, a remote sensing object detector built upon frequency-aware modeling and multi-domain feature coordination.
+Specifically, we first design the WeKat backbone to enhance shallow structural representations and strengthen deep nonlinear feature modeling.
+Then, we introduce the MDFC module to coordinate spatial, frequency, and structural cues, enabling the network to refine multi-domain feature correlations and extract more discriminative small-object representations.
+Finally, we develop the CPF module to progressively refine informative spatial responses and aggregate diverse multi-branch features, enhancing local contextual modeling while maintaining stable feature propagation.
+Extensive qualitative and quantitative experiments validate the effectiveness of FMC-DETR, demonstrating that it achieves competitive performance, without relying on any pretrained weights or additional training strategies.